If you can not find the answer to your questions here, call our Technical Assistance Center at 1-800-452-2288.

 1. Shutdown your computer as you normally would.
 You will need to do a complete shutdown of the computer and not just a restart.

-3. Turn off your modem.
-Some modems will have a power switch, if yours does not, you will have to unplug the power supply from the electrical outlet.
+3. Unplug your modem from the electrical outlet.
 All lights should go out on the modem.

 4. Wait about 15 seconds and then turn on the modem with the power switch or by plugging it back into the electrical outlet.
 Give the modem a minute to startup and connect to the network.